bark-simulator/bark/docs/source/world.md

 The world in BARK contains all objects of the simulation.
 It is modeled as a simultaneous-move game where all agents act at the same time.
-Each agent moves according to its defined behavior, execution and dynamic model.
+Each agent moves according to its defined behavior, execution, and dynamic model.
 After all agents have been moved, the overall validity is then checked.

 The `World` class is defined as